Canary Islanders

-Canary Islanders, or Canarians (canarios), are a Romance people and ethnic group.
-They reside on the Canary Islands, an autonomous community of Spain near the coast of northwest Africa, and descend from a mixture of European settlers and aboriginal Guanche peoples.
-Genetics shows modern Canarian people to be, on average, a population of mostly European ancestry, with some Northwest African admixture.
+Canary Islanders, or Canarians (canarios), are the people of the Canary Islands, an autonomous community of Spain near the coast of Northwest Africa.
 The distinctive variety of the Spanish language spoken in the region is known as habla canaria (Canary speech) or the (dialecto) canario (Canarian dialect).
 The Canarians, and their descendants, played a major role during the conquest, colonization, and eventual independence movements of various countries in Latin America.
-Their ethnic and cultural presence is most palpable in the countries of Uruguay, Venezuela, Cuba and the Dominican Republic as well as the U.S. territory of Puerto Rico.
+Their ethnic and cultural presence is most palpable in the countries of Uruguay, Venezuela, Cuba and the Dominican Republic as well as the US territory of Puerto Rico.

 History

 The original inhabitants of the Canary Islands are commonly known as Guanches (although this term in its strict sense only refers to the original inhabitants of Tenerife).
-They are believed to be related to the Berber peoples of northern Africa.
+They are most probably descendants of the Berbers of North Africa.